dauer/tools-r-us/garmin-tools/tcx/README.md

 ### Split ###

 The first thing to do is to split the .tcx file into individual .tcx files each containing a lap.
-If all trainings sessins are registered as the same lap, this script will not help you, I had my sessins registered with laps.
+If all trainings sessions are registered as the same lap, this script will not help you, I had my sessions registered with laps.

 The split.xsl XSLT script does that (I use the Saxon XSLT processor):